 Professor Anenson is an Associate Professor of Business Law at the Robert H. Smith School of Business, University of Maryland, and a Senior Fellow in the Department of Business Law & Taxation at Monash University.
 She is an Associate Director of the interdisciplinary Center for the Study of Business Ethics, Regulation, and Crime (C-BERC).
-She is the Core Coordinator for the business law curriculum and serves as a faculty advisor to the Business Law Society and to the Alpha Kappa Psi Business Fraternity.
+She is the Core Coordinator for the business law curriculum and helped form the new Business Law Fellows Program.
+She serves as a faculty advisor to the Business Law Society and to the Alpha Kappa Psi Business Fraternity.
 She was honored with the Smith School Top 15 Percent Teaching Awards for the 2007-2008, 2008-2009, and the 2009-2010 academic years.

-Professor Anenson is an internationally recognized scholar in American equity law.
-Her research seeks to rethink the role of ancient equity in modern business litigation.
-Equitable principles arise in a wide-variety of commercial settings comprising unfair competition, contracts, corporate governance, and financial fraud.
+Professor Anenson’s primary research interests are in American equity law.
+Equitable principles arise in a variety of commercial settings comprising unfair competition, contracts, corporate governance, and financial fraud.
 Equitable remedies and defenses available in adjudication are also an important component of commercial law.
-Professor Anenson’s secondary research stream involves pension law and policy.
+Professor Anenson has focused on the equitable defenses of laches, unclean hands, and estoppel.
+Her secondary research stream involves pension law and policy.

 Professor Anenson recently examined the inequitable conduct doctrine in the field of patent law.
 A prior inquiry with a professor of business ethics extended research in the fields of business, ethics, and law by evaluating the use of the clean hands doctrine to better align executive pay and performance and remedy excessive compensation.
-She is currently working on a theory of statutory discretion for equitable relief in federal regulation.
-In collaboration with a professor of finance, she is also engaged in an interdisciplinary analysis of public pension liability and proposals for reform.
+She is currently developing a theory of statutory discretion for equitable defenses in federal regulation.
+In collaboration with a professor of finance, she is also analyzing public pension liability and proposing reform.

 Before embarking on an academic career, Professor Anenson worked in the private practice of law and business.
 She has expertise in international logistics, corporate law, and litigation.
 She has consulted with global corporations as well as domestic and foreign governments.
 She has also represented multi-national and other major companies in court and other dispute resolution tribunals.
 Professor Anenson joined the Smith School faculty in 2007.